5 Questions With The March #DryTortugas Photo Contest Winner

 Meet Dale Hollenbaugh, our March 2018 #DryTortugas Photo Contest winner.
 We had the chance to ask him a few questions about his experience at the Dry Tortugas National Park.
 Read on to learn how he captured his amazing photo!

 1. When did you visit the Dry Tortugas National Park?
 Did you arrive by seaplane, the Yankee Freedom ferry or another way?

 My wife and I visited Dry Tortugas National Park over Thanksgiving weekend in 2015.
-We just did a day trip and visited via the Yankee Freedom III ferry.
+We just did a day trip and visited via the Yankee Freedom ferry.